lastuniverse/msg-localize/README.md

     "welcome": [
         "${name}, greetings",
         "${name} hello",
-        "${name}, nice to see you",
+        "${name}, nice to see you"
     ],
     "info": {
         "simple": "Here you can check the current weather.
-For a detailed description of the features, enter the command / help", "help": [
+For a detailed description of the features, enter the command /help", "help": [
             "To find out the weather, use the /weather {city} command\n", "where {city} is the name of the settlement you are interested in\n",